LaurentMazare/diffusers-rs/README.md

 The implementation is complete enough so as to be able to run Stable Diffusion v1.5.

-In order to run the models, one has to get the weights, see the details below and can then run the following command.
-The final image is named `sd_final.png` by default.
+In order to run the models, one has to get the weights from this [huggingface model repo](https://huggingface.co/lmz/rust-stable-diffusion-v1-5), move them in the `data/` directory and then can run the following command.

 ```bash
 cargo run --example stable-diffusion --features clap -- --prompt "A rusty robot holding a fire torch."
 ```

+The final image is named `sd_final.png` by default.
 The only supported scheduler is the Denoising Diffusion Implicit Model scheduler (DDIM).
 The original paper and some code can be found in the [associated repo](https://github.com/ermongroup/ddim).